aoide-org/aoide-rs/CONTRIBUTING.md

 You can configure a git pre-commit hook (see [Customizing Git - Git Hooks](githooks)) to make sure you only commit properly formatted code.
-This [hook](hook) emits an error when code is not formatted according to `rustfmt` and tests fail.
+This [hook](hook) emits an error when code is not formatted according to `rustfmt` or tests fail.

 [rustfmt]: https://github.com/rust-lang-nursery/rustfmt/
 [githooks]: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks